 When you have it

 You might have photodynamic therapy if you have one of the following:

-- a small early stage non small cell lung cancer and you don't want to have surgery
+- a small early stage non small cell lung cancer and you are not having surgery

 - tumours in both lungs